 Adding All These Indicators to Your TradingView Chart

-Do this all an SPY / SPX/ S&P 500 /or ES futures chart.
+Do this all on a SPY / SPX / S&P 500 /or ES futures chart.

 In your main ticker box, put the symbol back to SPY or SPX or whatever major index you are using.